-This guide explains how to use the Content Dashboard to make targeted improvements to your course or project.
+This guide explains how to use the Content Dashboard to make targeted improvements to your course.

 The dashboard is designed to help you answer three questions:

-- What are learners struggling with in those exercises/tasks?
+- What are learners struggling with in those exercises?

 Before you begin